How to use intermediate tables in Laravel! How to use the sync method

 The results are as follows:

-Normally, you would delete Studying (hobby_id:3) and add Movies (hobby_id:1), but by using the sync method, you can do this in one go.
+Normally, this would involve deleting "study" (hobby_id:3) and then adding "movie" (hobby_id:1), but using the sync method allowed us to do it in one step.

-Also, the part you want to be aware of in terms of behavior is the id=2 part.
+Also, it's important to be aware of the behavior of the id=2 part.

-This is because what is synchronized is only the relationship between the specified user_id and hobby_id, and hobby_id=2 does not need to be changed, so the record remains as is without being updated or deleted.
+This is because the synchronization only affects the relationship between the specified user_id and hobby_id, and hobby_id=2 does not need to be changed, so the record is not updated or deleted and remains as is.

 Application of the sync method